bornea/APOSTL/Readme.md

 ### 4) Select a Workflow

 The Galaxy portion of APOSTL is a number of individual tools strung together using workflows.
-To access the pre-made workflows available on this Galaxy instance, select the <span style="font-weight: bold;">Shared Data</span> dropdown followed by <span style="font-weight: bold;">Published Workflows</span> on the top menu.
+To access the pre-made workflows available on the http://apostl.moffitt.org Galaxy instance, select the <span style="font-weight: bold;">Shared Data</span> dropdown followed by <span style="font-weight: bold;">Published Workflows</span> on the top menu.

 ![shared_wrkfl](https://raw.githubusercontent.com/bornea/APOSTL/master/wk_images/shared_wrkfl.png)

-You will be able to select from two pre-made workflows, depending on the type of data you are using (MaxQuant or Scaffold).
+Select a pre-made workflow based on the type of data you are using (MaxQuant , Scaffold, mzIdentML, or PeptideShaker).

 ![](https://raw.githubusercontent.com/bornea/APOSTL/master/wk_images/wkflws.png)